jfogarty/latex-nonfiction-ebook-template/README.md

 specific category name.
 The third form both displays and indexes the text, but allows you to index by a name different that than displayed.
-This is most useful when you have variant forms of the text that should all index to the same entry such as nicknames, abbreviations, etc.
+This is most useful when you have variant forms of the text that should all be indexed to the same entry such as nicknames, abbreviations, etc.

+Note that the **\PersonName** index command is special in that if the name is in the form `first last`, then it is indexed as 'last, first'.
+If your name is in any other format, then use the optional form: **\PersonName[indexed name]{displayed name}**, otherwise your index will look stupid.

 # Book Formats